pvieytes/dtl/README.md

 Template syntax is identical to that of the [Django template language](https://docs.djangoproject.com/en/dev/topics/templates/).
-Please report any observable differences.
+Please report any observable differences as bugs.

 ##6.
 Context and Context Processors